 Wait.
 Not cool!
 Not cool!!

-For starters, where we were born, what illnesses and traumas we or our parents and grandparents had, whether we were circumcised or immunized, how tall we are or what color our skin and hair is.
-There is a lot we can’t control even in places we’re supposed to have mastery, like our relationships and work.
+For starters, where we were born is out of our control.
+What illnesses and traumas we or our parents and grandparents had, whether we were circumcised or immunized, and how tall we are or what color our skin and hair is are also out of our control.
+There is a lot we can’t control even in places we’re supposed to have mastery.
+Like our relationships and work.

-Now, this is a person who prioritized his quality of life and deep, fulfilling relationships.
-He wasn’t getting those kinds of relationships at work, but the money was good, so every day he balanced what was meeting his needs and what wasn’t.
+Now, this is a person who prioritized his quality of life.
+And deep fulfilling relationships.
+He wasn’t getting those kinds of relationships at work.
+But the money was good.
+So every day he balanced what was meeting his needs and what wasn’t.
 His story got me thinking about how we decide when to hold on and when to let go.

 But that doesn’t stop us from wishing we could control everything.
 We want to make sense out of the chaos that trauma, loss, and disappointment evokes.
 If you had parents or early caregivers who were inconsistent, preoccupied, or unable to help you soothe and understand your emotions, you might struggle today with wanting to control your feelings, your environment, and your relationships.

-It can feel really hard to know what is within our power to change, and what we don’t have control over.
-It’s not always the same, either, because sometimes what we can control and what we can’t changes as we become stronger and more skilled at knowing what we need.
-While it is challenging, the process of learning what to hold on to and what to let go of is not insurmountable, and can actually help you learn a lot about yourself and what you want from your life.
+While it is challenging, the process of learning what to hold on to and what to let go of is not insurmountable.
+It can actually help you learn a lot about yourself and what you want from your life.
 It does require a growing tolerance of the harder feelings because those hold as much information about what you need as do the softer ones.
-We are all different and diverse in experience, thought, need, and belief, and it can be a beautiful (and painful) journey to know yourself.
-Through community and brave self-exploration, you can learn what boundaries are important to you, and what you are willing and able to take in, and what you need to let go.

 But there did come a time for my friend when he realized that the poor treatment he received at work was not worth any kind of money at all.
 So when he realized he needed something healthier, he left the restaurant world for a different line of work.
 Like all of us, he is continually learning what is worth holding on to, and what he can give the “slippery shoulder.”

 Image Source: Flickr